TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 2/index.md

 ![Build RESTful](RESTful28.png)

-Now it's time to test out TGDB_RESTful_Service and to "see" Nothwind data by query against TGDB server
+Test TGDB_RESTful_Service so you can see Nothwind data after querying against TGDB server

-For building flogo application
+For building Flogo application
-1. In project click "Build" button
+1. In project click “Build” button
 2. Select the build target OS (in my case Darwin/amd64) then click to build

 ![Build RESTful](BuildRESTful01.png)